The 12 Best Beaches In Pangasinan [My Top Picks]

 The best way to enjoy your stay here is to buy local seafood and have it cooked to your liking.
 There are secluded spots if you want some peace and quiet.
 You can snorkel there or just enjoy the sun and water.

 At dusk, treat yourself to stunning sunsets as you relax to the sound of gentle waves.
-However, please bear in mind that amenities in those locations are sparse to almost none.
+However, please bear in mind that amenities in those locations are sparse or almost nonexistent.

 8. Abagatanen Beach